 TAF Fund Guidelines

-- The OANC will pay up to 100% of the cost for services delivered under the Fund (contingent on the availability of funds).
+• The OANC will provide funding of up to 100% of the cost for services delivered under the Fund (contingent on the availability of funds).

-- Any equipment purchased under the Fund is the property of the District government.
+• Any equipment purchased under the Fund is the property of the District government.
 Any work product that results from the Fund is the property of the District government.
-An OANC Equipment Assignment Agreement must be submitted for any equipment purchase.

 Experts Funding Guidelines

-- The OANC will pay up to 100% of the cost for services delivered under the Fund (contingent on the availability of funds).
+• The OANC will provide up to 100% of the cost for services delivered under the Fund (contingent on the availability of funds).